iainquayle/birch/specification.md

 Products are akin to structs in other languages, and are the only way of packing multiple values.
 Ie, there are no positional tuples.
+Product and product types must have at least one value, there are no empty products.
+There will be however empty product fields, which will take the place of enums in most languages.

 ### Instantiation